Miles Davis: 1968–1975: The electric period

 For the double album Bitches Brew (1970), he hired Jack DeJohnette, Harvey Brooks and Bennie Maupin.
-The album contained long compositions, some over twenty minutes, that more often than not, were constructed from several takes by Macero and Davis via splicing and tape loops amid epochal advances in multitrack recording technologies.
+The album contained long compositions, some exceeding twenty minutes, which more often than not, were constructed from several takes by Macero and Davis via splicing and tape loops amid epochal advances in multitrack recording technologies.
 Bitches Brew peaked at No. 35 on the Billboard Album chart.
-In 1976, it was certified gold for selling over 500,000 records.
+In 1976, it was certified gold for selling more than 500,000 records.
 By 2003, it had sold one million copies.

 In March 1970, Davis began to perform as the opening act for rock bands, allowing Columbia to market Bitches Brew to a larger audience.
 He shared a Fillmore East bill with the Steve Miller Band and Neil Young with Crazy Horse on March 6 and 7.
 Biographer Paul Tingen wrote, "Miles' newcomer status in this environment" led to "mixed audience reactions, often having to play for dramatically reduced fees, and enduring the 'sell-out' accusations from the jazz world", as well as being "attacked by sections of the black press for supposedly genuflecting to white culture".
-The 1970 tours included the 1970 Isle of Wight Festival on August 29 when he performed to an estimated 600,000 people, the largest of his career.
-Plans to record with Hendrix ended after the guitarist's death; his funeral was the last one that Davis attended.
+The 1970 tours included the Isle of Wight Festival 1970 on August 29 when he performed to an estimated 600,000 people, the largest of his career.
+Plans to record with Jimi Hendrix ended after the guitarist's death; his funeral was the last one that Davis attended.
 Several live albums with a transitional sextet/septet including Corea, DeJohnette, Holland, Airto Moreira, saxophonist Steve Grossman and keyboardist Keith Jarrett were recorded during this period, including Miles Davis at Fillmore (1970) and Black Beauty: Miles Davis at Fillmore West (1973).

 By 1971, Davis had signed a contract with Columbia that paid him $100,000 a year for three years in addition to royalties.
-He recorded a soundtrack album (Jack Johnson) for the 1970 documentary film about heavyweight boxer Jack Johnson, containing two long pieces of 25 and 26 minutes in length with Hancock, McLaughlin, Sonny Sharrock and Billy Cobham.
+He recorded a soundtrack album (Jack Johnson) for the 1970 documentary film about heavyweight boxer Jack Johnson, containing two long pieces 25 and 26 minutes in length, with Hancock, McLaughlin, Sonny Sharrock and Billy Cobham.
 He was committed to making music for African-Americans who liked more commercial, pop, groove-oriented music.
 By November 1971, DeJohnette and Moreira had been replaced in the touring ensemble by drummer Leon "Ndugu" Chancler and percussionists James Mtume and Don Alias.
 Live-Evil was released in the same month.
 Showcasing bassist Michael Henderson, who had replaced Holland in 1970, the album demonstrated that Davis's ensemble had transformed into a funk-oriented group while retaining the exploratory imperative of Bitches Brew.